visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

   * You should see a single line moving around.

 5. Lift up the mouse button.
-6. The window layout changes.
-You now have two windows.
-The first window is the same, but the second now contains a "Lineout", which has temp as a function of distance over the line.
+6. A new window will appear.
+The new window contains a "Lineout", which has *temp* as a function of distance over the line.
-7. On the window that has the curve, find the Delete window icon, represented by a window with a red circle with a line through it.
+7. On the new window, find the Delete window icon, represented by a window with a red circle with a line through it.
 8. Click this button.

   * The new window will disappear and you should now have only one window.